alexnathanson/BrightsignAPI/README.md

 	* create seperate functionality for HTML interface, server syncing, IP collector
 	* condense Node module stuff
 * IP collector should be connected to logging server requests from the BS devices or through automated via websockets
+* set automated timer for IP address display so it turns off after a few minutes